isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 #### 2. On which days do travellers need to undergo Day 3 and Day 7 ARTs?

-Travellers must undergo post-arrival COVID-19 ARTs at <a href="https://go.gov.sg/QTC-ART-testing" target="_blank">Quick Test Centres (QTCs) or Combined Test Centres (CTCs)</a> by 2130 hours (Singapore time) Day 3 and Day 7 of their arrival in Singapore.
+Travellers must undergo post-arrival COVID-19 ARTs at Quick Test Centres (QTCs) or Combined Test Centres (CTCs) on Days 3 and 7 of their arrival in Singapore.
+With effect from 6 December 2021, 2359hrs, SGT, travellers entering Singapore will also be required to undergo self-administered COVID-19 ARTs using self-procured ART kits on Days 2, 4, 5 and 6 of their arrival in Singapore.

 The day that the traveller clears arrival immigration for entry into Singapore is counted as Day 1.
-To illustrate, if the traveller clears arrival immigration at 2330 hours (Singapore time) on 3 December 2021 (i.e. Day 1), he/she is required to undergo COVID-19 ARTs on 5 December 2021 (i.e. Day 3) and 9 December 2021 (i.e. Day 7).
-If the traveller clears arrival immigration at 0030 hours (Singapore time) on 4 December 2021 (i.e. Day 1), he/she is required to undergo COVID-19 ARTs on 6 December 2021 (i.e. Day 3) and 10 December 2021 (i.e. Day 7).
+To illustrate, if the traveller clears arrival immigration at 0030 hours (Singapore time) on 7 December 2021 (i.e. Day 1), he/she is required to undergo COVID-19 tests on the following days:

 #### 3. How much do the Day 3 and Day 7 ARTs cost?